isc-casep/trak-ansible/README.md

 ```
  ansible-playbook site.yml
 ```
-*remember to have ssh key base authentication beforehand*
+*remember to have ssh key based authentication enabled beforehand*

 # Preparation for nodes